libpysal.weights.W¶

 Construct a symmetric KNN weight.
 This ensures that the neighbors of each focal observation consider the focal observation itself as a neighbor.
 This returns a generic

-object, since the object is no longer guaranteed to havek
+Wobject, since the object is no longer guaranteed to havekneighbors for each observation.

 - to_WSP()[source]¶